 To identify industry-relevant technologies (based on needs identified through consultation with industry in our Sector Assessment process) that are near commercial-ready and may benefit from a validation or demonstration process, LOOKNorth has gone to the broader remote sensing community seeking project proposals.
 Proposed projects were assessed for funding under our Technology Validation Program.

-Since 2012 LOOKNorth has invested over $2.2 million and supported 24 Technology Validation Projects with 34 partners across Canada, leveraging more than $5 million in cash and in-kind support from industry and from other funding bodies.
+Since 2012 LOOKNorth has supported 30 Technology Validation Projects conducted by 71 SME and academic partners s across Canada, leveraging more than $7 million in cash and in-kind support from industry and from other funding bodies.

-Going forward, LOOKNorth may accept unsolicited technology development and/or validation project proposals for industry-relevant remote sensing technologies.
-Proposals provided to LOOKNorth are examined by an evaluation team approved by the Advisory Committee to determine how well they match LOOKNorth’s criteria and desired impacts.
+Going forward, LOOKNorth may solict technology development and/or validation project proposals for industry-relevant remote sensing technologies.
+Proposals solicited by LOOKNorth are examined by an evaluation team approved by the Advisory Committee to determine how well they match LOOKNorth’s criteria and desired impacts.
 The recommendations of the evaluation team are reviewed by the management team and advisory committee, who present the selected projects to the Board of Directors for approval.